Brexit, new challenges to force EU budget change - Commission

-BRUSSELS The European Union will have to change the way it collects and spends its funds to cope with Britain's leaving and with other challenges, the European Commission said on Wednesday.
+BRUSSELS (Reuters) - The European Union will have to change the way it collects and spends its funds to cope with Britain's leaving and with other challenges, the European Commission said on Wednesday.

 It suggested the bloc could tap into new taxes and make savings.